DanielPullan/gmail-notify/README.md

 Raw LEDs: Will be worked on once other targets are finished.

+Ubuntu: Not using LED's (naturally) but Ubuntu's notification system instead.
+Nearly complete (quite simple).

 Traffic Lights LED: If I get it and everything else is finished, will be worked on.

 ### Features